Nevenall/blades-in-the-dark/src/01-the-basics.md

 There are a couple ways for a PC to die:

-* If they suffer level 4 fatal harm and they don’t resist it, they die. *Sometimes this is a choice a player wants to make, because they feel like it wouldn’t make sense for the character to survive or it seems right for their character to die here.*
+- If they suffer level 4 fatal harm and they don’t resist it, they die. *Sometimes this is a choice a player wants to make, because they feel like it wouldn’t make sense for the character to survive or it seems right for their character to die here.*
-* If they need to record harm at level 3 and it’s already filled, they suffer a catastrophic consequence, which might mean sudden death (depending on the circumstances).
+- If they need to record harm at level 3 and it’s already filled, they suffer a catastrophic consequence, which might mean sudden death (depending on the circumstances).

-When your character dies, you have options:

-* You can create a new scoundrel to play.
+When your character dies, you have options; you can create a new scoundrel to play.
 Maybe you “promote” one of the NPC gang members to a PC, or create a brand new character who joins the crew.

 ## Fortune Roll